South Korea flagPolitics & Government Guide · South Korea

 Head of Government

-Prime Minister Kim Min-seok(Democratic Party of Korea)since 2025
+Prime Minister Kim Min-seok(Democratic Party)since 2025

 Legislature